Tom Maidhc O'Flaherty: Background

-Tom Maidhc O'Flaherty was born at Gort na gCapall in 1889, Inishmore, an island off the west coast of Ireland.
+Tom Maidhc O'Flaherty was born at Gort na gCapall on 30 December 1890 (though some sources state 1889), Inishmore, an island off the west coast of Ireland.
 His parents were Maidhc Ó Flaithearta, a well-known Irish nationalist, and Maggie Ganley.
 His brother was Liam O'Flaherty.
 His family, descendants of the Ó Flaithbertaigh family of Connemara, were not well off.
 The Irish language was widely spoken in the area, and the O'Flahertys spoke both English and Irish from the Gaeltacht.
 His sister was Bríd Ní Fhlatharta.